 Documents You May Need

-- Tax identification number (SSN or ITIN, if available)
+Tax identification number (SSN or ITIN)

-- Proof of income or financial activity (in some cases)
+Proof of financial activity (in some cases)

-- US address (if required by the bank)
+US address (if asked by the bank)

 Challenges for Non-Residents